PossibleHorizon/PSDotNet/README.md

 <br><B>PsDotNet Listener</B></br>
 <br>
-It’s simple, neat and straight forward to get tasks done efficiently in Photoshop from third-party host applications.
-For game editor such as Unity with C# and Javascript supported as native scripting languages, all kinds of Photoshop tasks can be carried on right within Unity with PsDotNet library.
+It’s simple and straight forward to get tasks done efficiently in Photoshop from third-party host applications.
+For game editor such as Unity with C# and Javascript supported as native scripting languages, all kinds of Photoshop tasks can be carried out right within Unity with PsDotNet library.
 There are a lot of potentials what can be done with it.
 </br>